Tiny House Financing

 Financing a tiny house presents unique challenges that differ from traditional home buying.
 Most banks won't offer conventional mortgages for homes under 400 square feet or structures on wheels.
 This reality pushes tiny house buyers toward alternative financing methods that require research and planning.

 Your financing approach depends on several factors including your tiny house type (wheels versus foundation), credit score, income, existing assets, and whether you're building or buying.
-Understanding these options helps you make informed decisions and potentially save thousands in interest over your loan term.
+Keep in mind that resale value impacts financing decisions, as lenders consider depreciation when evaluating loans.

 Tiny House Financing Options